Google Translate Disclaimer

 Civil forfeiture proceedings are independent of criminal forfeiture proceedings allowed pursuant to the Criminal Code of Canada.
 A criminal proceeding or conviction is not required to achieve civil forfeiture.
 The civil forfeiture proceeding is against property, not individuals.
 Civil forfeiture does not result in a criminal conviction.

 The Act requires officials to follow certain steps to ensure fairness in the process.
-When an application for civil forfeiture of property is brought before the court, a judge of the Court of Queen's Bench determines whether or not to order forfeiture of the property.
+When an application for civil forfeiture of property is brought before the court, a judge of the Court of King's Bench determines whether or not to order forfeiture of the property.

 Examples of property forfeited: